8th Chief, 4th Laird of Duart

-Household Chamberlain to the Lords of the Isles.2 The position was powerful, along with his heredity position as Lieutenant-General of the Isles in War, Lachlan would have had great sway with Lordship.
-Lachlan’s lifetime saw the height of the Lordship’s power—practically operating as an indipendent kingdom, and definately seeing itself as one.1 John MacDonnald II, Lord of the Isles entered a treaty with Archibald Douglas and Edward IV of England to conquer Scotland;1 James IV of Scotland would annex the Lordship to the Scottish Crown.1 when he discovered MacDonnald’s treason.1
+As Household Chamberlain to the Lords of the Isles,2 Lachlan was in a powerful position, along with his heredity position as Lieutenant-General of the Isles in War, Lachlan would have had great sway with Lordship.
+Lachlan’s lifetime saw the height of the Lordship’s power—practically operating as an independent kingdom, and definitely seeing itself as one.1 John MacDonald II, Lord of the Isles entered a treaty with Archibald Douglas and Edward IV of England to conquer Scotland;1 James IV of Scotland would annex the Lordship to the Scottish Crown.1 when he discovered MacDonald’s treason.1

-The seneachies said little of Lachlan, save that “he was a good and pious man.”3 Their silence is the possibly clearest evidence of his wisdom and judgement.
+The seneachies said little of Lachlan, save that “he was a good and pious man.”3 Some have said that their silence may be the clearest evidence of his wisdom and judgement.
 Lachlan died shortly after 14781 and was succeeded by his son, Eachuinn Odhar1

 - 1. MacLean, J. P. A History of the Clan MacLean from Its First Settlement at Duard Castle, in the Isle of Mull, to the Present Period.
 Cincinnati: R. Clarke, 1889. p48-50.
 Print.

 - 2. Sinclair, Alexander Maclean.
 The Clan Gillean.
 Charlottetown: Haszard and Moore, 1899. p58.

 - 3. Seneachie.
 An Historical and Genealogical Account of the Clan Maclean.
 London: Smith, Elder & Co.
 1838. p23

 Article updated June 16, 2014Hide References